Last Updated: June 9, 2026

 These ethical dilemmas contribute to ongoing debate and caution within the scientific community.

-The Top 3 Influences on Epigenetics in Humans
+The Top 3 Influences on Epigenetics in Humans: Environment, Stress, and Development

 Although epigenetic research is still evolving, scientists have identified several major factors that consistently influence gene expression.